Subchromatic numbers of powers of graphs with excluded minors: Introduction

-We point out that powers of classes with bounded layered treewidth have bounded layered cliquewidth (\cite{GURSKI2009583}).
-Further, planar graphs have bounded layered treewidth (see \cite{productstructuretheorem}).
-Thus powers of planar graphs have bounded layered cliquewidth, and thus a special case of Theorem \ref{thm:approximationalgo} says we can $2$-approximate the subchromatic number of powers of planar graphs, without knowledge of the underlying planar graph or the power.
+Planar graphs have bounded layered treewidth (see \cite{productstructuretheorem}, Theorem 11) and in particular, every breadth-first search layering of a planar graph gives rise to a layering which witnesses this.
+In Lemma~\ref{lem:clarify} we argue that this implies that powers of planar graphs have bounded layered cliquewidth, and such a layering can be computed in polynomial time.
+Thus a special case of Theorem \ref{thm:approximationalgo} says we can $2$-approximate the subchromatic number of powers of planar graphs, without knowledge of the underlying planar graph or the power.
 We prove this theorem using an algorithm that is similar to the well-known Baker's algorithm.
-We take a breadth-first search tree in the graph, and as it has locally bounded cliquewidth, the layers have bounded cliquewidth.
+We take a breadth-first search tree in the graph, and its layers have bounded cliquewidth.
 Then we compute the subchromatic number exactly on each layer, and by using the same colours on odd and respectively even layers, gives a $2$-approximation.
-In fact, with only minor modifications, the algorithm can be used to compute $(p+1)$-shrubdepth covers of strongly local transductions of bounded expansion classes which have locally bounded treewidth, partially answering a question posed in \cite{SBETOCL}, who asks whether such a shrubdepth cover can be computed in polynomial time for every first order transduction and any bounded expansion class (see \cite{SBETOCL} for definitions).
+In fact, with only minor modifications, the algorithm can be used to compute $(p+1)$-shrubdepth covers of strongly local transductions of bounded expansion classes that have locally bounded treewidth and such that the bounded cliquewidth layering of the transduction is computable in polynomial time, partially answering a question posed in \cite{SBETOCL}, which asks whether such a shrubdepth cover can be computed in polynomial time for every first order transduction and any bounded expansion class (see \cite{SBETOCL} for definitions).

 The paper is structured as follows.
 In Section \ref{clusteringsection} we prove Theorem~\ref{thm:gcol} and obtain Theorem \ref{planarcube}.
 In Section \ref{hardstuff} we prove the decomposition theorem for arbitrary planar graphs and obtain Theorem \ref{thm:girthbounds} and our decompositions for planar graphs of arbitrary girth.
 We then obtain bounds for $\gcol_{k,\ell}(G)$ for various minor closed classes in Section~\ref{sec:manybounds}.
 Finally, in Section~\ref{sec:approx} we prove Theorem \ref{thm:approximationalgo}, and give some further remarks in Section \ref{sec:fur}.